 Digitalisation ushered in the era of big data and data analytics.
 Every digital contacts points and transactions create data.
 The mining and analysis of these data allow companies to know their customers sometimes better than the customers themselves.
 The era of mass personalisation is now a reality and companies should capitalise on this to personalise their customer experience to each individual customer.

 Your organisation’s priority aside from giving a good customer experience is also to protect the health of your customers.
 To strengthen customer trust and loyalty, implement stronger health and safety measures to ensure the products and services from the company are free from potential virus.
-In return, our customers would find it difficult to leave our brand because we have proven to them that we care, that we know what they are going through, and that even in the most difficult times, we strive to work hard to address their needs.
+In return, your customers would find it difficult to leave your brand because you have proven to them that you care, that you know what you are going through, and that even in the most difficult times, you strive to work hard to address their needs.

 Interested to learn more about how to manage the customer experience in the context of the ‘new normal?’
 Check out Service Excellence 4.0, which equips you with the latest tools, tips, and techniques on dealing with various customer service scenarios.